arXiv/arxiv-docs/source/help/policies/format_requirements.md

 ## Submissions must have:

-- Submissions must have complete references
+- Complete references
-- Complete and accurate Author, Title, Abstract in the full text and metadata
+- Author list (no anonymous submissions)
+- Machine readability
+- Single spaced text
+- 10 to 14 point type
+- Minimum 1" page margin

 ## Submissions may not have:
 - Line numbers
-- Watermarks that obstruct reading the text
+- Watermarks that obstruct the text
-- Advertisements
+- Advertisements of any kind
+- Highlighted text
+- Margin notes
+- Referee remarks
+- Copyright statements which prohibit or impair arXiv’s redistribution license

-There are additional requirements for the source files submitted.
+There are additional requirements based on the files submitted.

 - [LaTeX/PDFLaTeX source requirements](https://info.arxiv.org/help/submit_tex.html)
 - [PDF source requirements](/help/submit_pdf.html)

+If your submission does not meet these requirements, it may be returned to you for correction.